armarquez/openshift-default-scc-yaml/README.md

 # Openshift Default Security Context Constraints (SCC) Object YAML files

+**NOTE: THIS IS STILL A WORK IN PROGRESS AS I STILL TRANSLATING ANNONATIONS.
+PLEASE DO NOT USE THIS IN PRODUCTION OR SENSITIVE SYSTEMS.**

 YAML files that create Pod Security Policy objects that are based upon the default SCC objects for an OpenShift installation.

 ## SCC Descriptions